 And from here we slowly ascend and descend to Gechula at 3850 meters and head towards Jeley Zey.

 Ending Point of Dagala Thousand Lakes Trek in Bhutan

 Once on top of Jeley Zey, you will not want to descend down.
 The sunrise and sunset will be the most beautiful from this point.

-Slowly we will descend down to Pangserbu to say Good bye to Mount Kanchenjunga, who had been guiding your direction like a Guiding star since from the starting day of the Trek.
+Slowly we will descend down to Pangserbu.
+We bid goodbye to Mount Kanchenjunga, who has been like a guiding star from the starting day of the Trek.

-The walk down hill is more enjoyable, as we will walk in the forest of Dead Trees and the Conifer Forest and soon you will by pass a logging farm road and then enter into a forest of pine trees.
+The walk down hill is more enjoyable.
+We have to walk through the forest of Dead Trees and the Conifer Forest.
+At the end of the forest , we will bypass a logging farm road and then enter into a forest of pine trees.

-Then slowly you will be Greeted by the small monks who are getting trained at 3000 meters under the strick Guidance of their respectable Teachers.
+Then slowly you will be Greeted by the small monks who are getting trained at 3000 meters under the strict Guidance of their respectable Teachers.